 To understand the power of HypoThermosol, let’s review briefly how hair transplants work.
-During a hair transplant procedure such as NeoGraft, the doctor or technician removes a “follicular unit” made up of 1-4 hair follicles from an area of the scalp that has plenty of healthy hair.
-After the hair grafts are harvested from this donor area, they are inserted into the scalp in areas affected by hair loss, i.e. the recipient areas.
+During a hair transplant procedure such as NeoGraft, the doctor or technician removes a “follicular unit” containing 1-4 hair follicles from an area of the scalp that has plenty of healthy hair (aka the donor area).
+After the hair grafts are harvested, they are inserted into the scalp in areas affected by hair loss (the recipient areas).
 The hair continues to grow in these new areas to restore thickness.

 As you can imagine, the success of a hair transplant vastly depends on how well the implanted grafts “take” to their new location.
 And there are several steps a surgeon can take to ensure these grafts get the best possible start in their new life.
 Hydration, temperature, time away from the scalp, and expert handling of the grafts during transfer all play a role.
 Any clinic doing professional hair restoration on a routine basis will have a process that takes great care that all these variables are just right.

-But now there is a new factor hair surgeons are realizing can drastically affect the outcome of a transplant.
-Storing the hair grafts in a HypoThermosol solution during transition has been found to vastly improve the preservation of hair grafts and to mitigate damage and stress.
+But now there is a new factor hair surgeons are realizing can further improve the outcome of a transplant.
+Storing the hair grafts in a HypoThermosol solution during transition has been found to enhance the preservation of hair grafts and to mitigate damage and stress.

 How HypoThermosol works

 In the past, hair clinics have relied on a sterile saline solution for the preservation of hair follicles.
 To be clear, this saline solution provides great benefits to follicle storage during a hair transplant by preventing dehydration and protecting the follicles from contamination.